When to Visit

 What "crowds" actually mean in Tokyo

-Tokyo has multiple crowd types that feel very different:
+Tokyo has multiple crowd types that feel different:

 Commuter density (high speed, high pressure)

-This is the “everyone is moving at once” crowd: stations, platforms, escalators, and certain sidewalks near offices.
-It’s not always loud, but it can be intense—especially if you’re towing luggage, traveling with kids, or feeling jet-lagged.
+Everyone moving at once: stations, platforms, escalators, sidewalks near offices.
+Not always loud, but intense—especially with luggage, kids, or jet lag.

 Tourist clustering (slow speed, high friction)

-This is the “narrow spaces + photo stops + lines” crowd: shrine approaches, market lanes, famous crossings, popular viewpoints.
-The city is still orderly, but movement becomes stop-and-go.
+Narrow spaces with photo stops and lines: shrine approaches, market lanes, famous crossings, viewpoints.
+Orderly but stop-and-go.

-• Landmark districts (e.g., Asakusa around Nakamise, parts of Harajuku)
+Landmark districts (Asakusa around Nakamise, parts of Harajuku); Food-market corridors (Tsukiji Outer Market streets)

 Event spikes (short, sharp, localized)

-Tokyo is full of small-to-medium events that cause sudden surges: school trips, pop-ups, seasonal illuminations, fireworks, baseball games, concerts.
-You can be “crowd-free” for hours, then hit a wall of people near one venue.
+Tokyo's constant small-to-medium events cause sudden surges: school trips, pop-ups, seasonal illuminations, fireworks, baseball games, concerts.
+You can be crowd-free for hours, then hit a wall near one venue.

 "Nice crowds" (ambient, social, not stressful)

-Some busy areas feel fine because the space is wide and the purpose is relaxed: certain parks, riversides, big museum plazas, wide shopping streets.
-The goal isn’t always emptiness—it’s comfort.
+Some busy areas feel fine because space is wide and purpose is relaxed: parks, riversides, museum plazas, wide shopping streets.
+The goal isn't emptiness—it's comfort.

 The four levers that actually work